HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/aug.md

 # Obtaining

 The AUG is a very common gun, being more common than the [AK-47](weapons/guns/ak47).
 It can be found in many Crates, such as the [Regular Crate](/obstacles/regular_crate) and [Flint](/obstacles/flint_crate)/[AEGIS Crates](/obstacles/aegis_crate), as well as ground loot.

+# Trivia
+- The AUG was the first green colored gun added to the game.

 # History